Attensadev/attensa-api-docs/source/includes/_streams.md

 }
 ```

-Create a briefing and schedule for an existing stream
+Create a briefing and schedule for an existing stream.

 ### Request